masiddique/meghna-hugo/exampleSite/content/english/blog/oilSpillmonitoring.md

 > **PortScanner provides integrated services & technology for remote monitoring & analysis of key assets, installations and shipping routes.**

-Our expert staff and consultants provide `customized recommendations` to your needs, whether you are a fleet operator, a regulator and/or relevant stakeholder.
+Our expert staff and consultants provide `customized recommendations` aligned with your needs, whether you are a fleet operator, a regulator and/or relevant stakeholder.
 For details, please feel free to [contact](/#contact) us.